Planning • Sowing • Production • Harvesting • Marketing

-Seed selection is an important initial step in planning.
+Seed selection is a key component to production strategy.
 You may want to start with a few straightforward varieties or a professionally premixed selection of micro greens, then diversify later on.
-Johnny's currently offers two premixed options — our Mild Micro Mix, a balanced combination of mild brassicas, and our Spicy Micro Mix, a complement of sharper-tasting varieties — both precisely designed to produce a range of colors, flavors, and textures with compatible growth rates.
+Johnny's currently offers two premixed options — our Mild Micro Mix, a balanced combination of mild brassicas; and our Spicy Micro Mix, a complement of sharper-tasting varieties.
+Both are precisely designed to produce a range of colors, flavors, and textures with compatible growth rates.

-In order to get started growing micro greens, you will also need to calculate your space needs and gather a few supplies — many of which you may already have on hand — a sterile growing medium such as soilless mix, trays, domed lids, and a sheltered growing area.
-In addition, heating mats and lighting may be required for off-season production systems.
+Equipment and space are two other planning considerations.
+Before you get set up, you will need to calculate how much space you need and gather together a few supplies — many of which you may already have on hand: sterile growing medium such as soilless mix; trays and domed lids; and a sheltered growing area.
+In addition, heating mats, lighting, and fans may be required for off-season production systems.

 Small seeds can be covered with a layer of paper towels, or finely sifted vermiculite, or a small amount of soilless mix.
 Large seeds should be covered with a light layer of the grow mix.
 Sifters and colanders can be used to help to sort seeds by size.

 Once the flats are sown, gently water them; use a slow, steady mist to avoid washing away the seeds.
 Cover the flats with either a clear or white plastic dome to retain humidity and aid in germination.
 Take care to remove the lid or ventilate during sunny, warm conditions.
 If using paper towels to cover the seed, gently remove the towels within just a few days.
 Most of the seed coats will adhere to the towels upon removal, which greatly facilitates the washing process.